 Compensation for Organ Damage in a Car Accident

-You can file an insurance claim or lawsuit if someone else is at fault for a car crash resulting in your injuries.
-The compensation you receive might cover:
+You can file an insurance claim or lawsuit if someone else is at fault for a car crash resulting in injuries.
+The compensation you receive might cover the following:

 - Pain and suffering

 - Surgery, prescriptions, hospital stays, and other medical expenses